inferno-community/ips-demo/README.md

-# IPS Services Runer Demo
+# IPS Services Runner Demo

 **NOTE: This is a demonstration of a prototype.
 Bugs and issues are expected and the API _will_ change**